-You may find that the pressure from your growing fetus constricts your digestive tract, forcing stomach contents back up through the esophagus.
-You can minimize acid reflux or heartburn by eating small, regular meals, chewing food thoroughly, and eating slowly.
+Indigestion and Heartburn You may find that the pressure from your growing fetus constricts your digestive tract, forcing stomach contents back up through the esophagus.
+You can minimize acid reflux or heartburn by eating small, regular meals, chewing food thoroughly and eating slowly.
 Don't lie down for at least an hour after eating.

 Dads Take Note: Stress and Weight Gain

-As your wife's pregnancy progresses, be aware of your own stress triggers.
-A recent study showed that men gained an average of 3 to 4 pounds during their wives' pregnancies.
+As your partner's pregnancy progresses, be aware of your own stress triggers.
+A recent study showed that men gained an average of three to four pounds during their partners' pregnancies.
 First-time fathers tended to eat and drink too much in response to stress.

 Your body is making lots of new hormones that enhance the relaxation and elasticity of your muscles.
 This elasticity allows your abdomen and pelvis to accommodate the rapidly growing fetus.
 You can use this to your benefit by beginning to stretch the vaginal opening to ease the delivery of your infant's head and minimize the need for an episiotomy.